photographer credit – Salty Broad Studios

 I am not a veterinarian, just an animal owner & lover sharing my opinions and experiences.
 Any advice on caring for animals or diagnosing & treating medical conditions for animals should be evaluated by a trained veterinarian.

 The intent of this blog is to educate & inspire people currently or hoping to live a more sustainable life.
-To compensate for my time I do accept paid compensation such as advertising and affiliate sales.
-When content/products are paid or sponsored it will be clearly identified.
-I will always give my honest opinion or experience on sponsored posts or products regardless of compensation and I won’t promote products that are completely off topic, any product or sponsor will be for something that is useful to homesteaders trying to live a more sustainable lifestyle.
+To compensate for my time I do accept paid compensation such as advertising.
+If content/products are paid or sponsored it will be clearly identified.
+I will always give my honest opinion or experience on sponsored posts or products regardless of compensation and I won’t promote products that are completely off-topic, any product or sponsor will be for something that is useful to homesteaders trying to live a more sustainable lifestyle.

 Affiliate Disclosure – Amazon: